 - Sky brightness and colour changes – along with the light level a sky brightness surface changes.
 These changes can be observed rather when Sun is obscured in 50% or more.
-Sky become darker and also changes a color a bit.
+The sky becomes darker and also changes a color a bit.
 A reddish tint appearance is to be seen for solar obscuration bigger than 50%.
 I wrote about this nearly 2 years ago.
-At the deepest phase of partiality a sky surface brightness and color changes are considerable.
-During the totality sky is similar to the blue hour period of twilight.
-A zenith sky is navy blue, whereas the horizon around, illuminated by airlight has an yellowish appearance likewise during civil twilight looking towards a solar point.
-Sometimes we are able to spot a reddish clouds.
-As the totality progress the sky brightness and colour also changes as per the description of previous article.
+At the deepest phase of partiality, a sky surface brightness and color changes are considerable.
+During the totality, the sky is similar to the blue hour period of twilight.
+A zenith sky is navy blue, whereas the horizon around, illuminated by airlight has a yellowish appearance likewise during civil twilight looking towards a solar point.
+Sometimes we are able to spot reddish clouds.
+As the totality progress, the sky brightness and colour also change as per the description of the previous article.